 As Spain continues to consider the needs of workers in the modern economy, the state of the siesta is currently hanging in the balance.

 In 2016, then-Prime Minister Mariano Rajoy announced a proposal to end the official workday at 6 p.m., nixing the two-hour lunch break so that workers can get home to their families at a more reasonable time.
-And polls show most Spaniards would prefer this.
+And polls show most Spaniards would have preferred this.

 Additionally, Spain has been toying with the idea of changing its time zone back to that of Britain and Portugal.
 During World War II, Franco moved Spain’s time zone ahead one hour to Central European Time in solidarity with Nazi Germany.
 Because of this, the sun also tends to set pretty late in Spain, which is part of the reason dinner (and nightlife) tends to start so late.
 Spaniards also go to bed later on average, and they have a sleep deficit compared to the European average.
 But such is life when you’re committed to raging hard.